Love for Sale (song): Recordings

 It is also widely recorded as a jazz standard.
-Instrumental versions included those by Sidney Bechet, Erroll Garner, Stan Kenton, Charlie Parker, The Three Sounds, Art Tatum, Cannonball Adderley, Dexter Gordon, Buddy Rich, Ryo Fukui, and Cecil Taylor.
-There is a version of the song by Hal Kemp's Orch. & The Smoothies, 1940.
+Instrumental versions included those by Sidney Bechet, Erroll Garner, Stan Kenton, Charlie Parker, The 3 Sounds, Art Tatum, Cannonball Adderley, Dexter Gordon, Buddy Rich, Ryo Fukui, and Cecil Taylor.
+There is a version of the song by Hal Kemp's Orchestra & The Smoothies, 1940.

 Tony Bennett and Lady Gaga version

 Background and reception

 Tony Bennett and Lady Gaga released a collaborative jazz album, titled Cheek to Cheek, in 2014.
-Shortly after the album was released Bennett asked Gaga if she would like to record another album with him, this time with songs written by Cole Porter.
+Shortly after the album was released, Bennett asked Gaga if she would like to record another album with him, this time with songs written by Cole Porter.
 Accepting the invitation, the duo recorded their second collaborative album, Love for Sale.
-After the record was finished, they went through all the songs to settle on an album title, and decided to name it after the song "Love for Sale", which was Bennett's favourite.
+After the record was finished, they went through all the songs to settle on an album title, and decided to name it after the song "Love for Sale", which was Bennett's favorite.
 "Love for Sale" was later chosen as the second single off the album, released on September 17, 2021, to digital retailers.
-The duo's rendition of the Cole Porter standard is an old-fashioned duet, trading lines and harmonies over the joyous, up-tempo big-band arrangement.
+The duo's rendition of the Cole Porter standard is an old-fashioned duet, trading lines and harmonies over the joyous, up-tempo big band arrangement.
 The song starts with Bennett softly singing the lines alone, with the big band arrangement joining him at the chorus.
 Gaga, in the role of streetwalker, joins him and trills: "Who will buy?"
 The track also involves a bebop saxophone solo.
 Their rendition brings a "hearty helping of old-school Broadway razzle-dazzle" to the "grim scenario", the "sleazy world of sex work".

 Justin Curto of Vulture believed that Bennett and Gaga's fruitful collaborative relationship is "on prime display" in the song, which sees "the singers go toe-to-toe on the sensuous standard".
-NMEs El Hunt thought that in the song Gaga "channels the arm-swinging enthusiasm of a milkmaid dancing through an Oliver! show tune: 'Who will buy?' she hollers."
+NMEs El Hunt thought that in the song, Gaga "channels the arm-swinging enthusiasm of a milkmaid dancing through an Oliver! show tune: 'Who will buy?' she hollers."
 According to Derrick Rossignol at Uproxx, the song "shows that Bennett hasn't lost his vocal chops even at 95 years old and that Gaga remains an excellent accompaniment for the legend."
-Ross Horton of The Line of Best Fit thought that "Love for Sale", along with the album's opening two tracks "It's De-Lovely" and "Night and Day", showcase how well the duo's vocals come together, saying: "Bennett and Gaga's voices seem to bounce off each other, and become emboldened and enlivened by its presence."
+Ross Horton of The Line of Best Fit thought that "Love for Sale", along with the album's opening two tracks, "It's De-Lovely" and "Night and Day", showcase how well the duo's vocals come together, saying, "Bennett and Gaga's voices seem to bounce off each other, and become emboldened and enlivened by its presence."
 Mary Siroky of Consequence felt that the duo is "imbuing the title track with refreshing, heartfelt energy."
-Eric Handerson from Slant Magazine was critical of their version of the song, which "sung from the POV of a sex worker, makes literally no sense as a duet."
+Eric Handerson from Slant Magazine was critical of their version of the song, which "sung from the POV [point of view] of a sex worker, makes literally no sense as a duet."